GenDecoder/gendecoder-utils/README.md

 # 🔨  Gendecoder Utils

-This is a compound pieces of code I've found useful among different projects.
+This is a compound of pieces of code that I've found useful among different projects.
 ## Installation

 `npm install gendecoder-utils`